 - See all 25+ Lamb recipes

-If stored properly this slow-cooked lamb will last in the fridge for 3 to 4 in the refrigerator.
+This lamb ragu will keep for 3 to 4 days in the refrigerator.

 If you don't' fancy polenta, you can try a side of potatoes like mashed potatoes, lemon rosemary roast potatoes, lemon dill potatoes, potato wedges.
 Rice pilafs and pilaus are perfect with slow-cooked meats such as quick vegetable pilaf or fragrant rice with fruit and nuts.
 If you looking for a low-carb alternative try cauliflower rice.